saxtouri/snf-occi/docs/index.rst

   $ export OS_TPL="13"
   $ export RESOURCE_TPL="6f1f7205-cf4c-4b8c-ae77-7c419747bcbd"

-The USER_PROXY is only needed if you run the rOCCI-based "run_function_tests.sh", while TOKEN is only needed if you run the "run_curl_tests.sh" script.
+The USER_PROXY is only needed if you run the rOCCI-based "rocci/*.sh", while TOKEN is only needed if you run the "curl/*.sh" script.

 You can setup a docker client for testing.
 Follow the "soi/tests/functional/README.md" instructions and test the application with the